unional/typescript-blackbook/pages/02-javascript-syntax/class.md

 }
 ```

+> Why?

+The `class` syntax is more concise and easier to reason about.

 ## Empty constructor

 **Should** not delcare empty constructor.

-> Why?

-Classes have a default constructor if one is not specified.
-Empty constructor function or constructor that just calling the parent class is unnecessary.

 ```ts
 // bad